-A user is created using a domain on Identity and Access Management (IAM) to use cloud services.
+An IAM user is created using an account for cloud services.
 Each IAM user has its own identity credentials (password and access keys).

 A region is a geographic area in which cloud resources are deployed.
 Availability zones (AZs) in the same region can communicate with each other over an intranet, while AZs in different regions are isolated from each other.
 Deploying cloud resources in different regions can better suit certain user requirements or comply with local laws or regulations.